manuelbomi/GCP-Vertex-AI-Application---Model-Training-and-Deployment-with-AutoML/README.md

 ![Image](https://github.com/user-attachments/assets/d141fa4c-1627-4800-8364-58826c2b506a)

 ##### Choose an estimated budget time for training your model.
-Average could be 1 to 4 hours depending on dataset.
+Average could be 1 to 4 hours depending on the dataset.
+##### (Ensure that the data that you use to train your model is of good quality.
+The GCP Dataflow pipelines and the Vertex AI DAGs may keep breaking if the data is of low quality)
 (Do not forget to set a billing threshold alarm under your billing.
 The alarm will email you once the threshold that your set is met)

 ![Image](https://github.com/user-attachments/assets/62f08519-b088-4e58-a229-e7cf4d3a42b5)

 ##### Grant the necessary roles under IAM permissions
+##### (Vertex AI DAGs may keep breaking if you do not give your project the necessary IAM permissions to access and work with the data in the cloud repo.
+Under IAM roles, ensure that your grant your project the Editor or Owner role so that it can work with the data in the repo.
+The training flow may keep breaking if the necessary permissions are not given)

 ![Image](https://github.com/user-attachments/assets/a01da254-a9d1-4c10-b631-7e8872d33e46)

- ##### Grant the necessary roles under IAM permission if required

  ![Image](https://github.com/user-attachments/assets/3fb139b5-2d74-4d30-88e8-b148eeb784ac)